dotnet-websharper/webapi/README.md

 ### OWIN / Standalone Use

 Please see the provided example under `examples/`.
-NOTE: we are currently (November 2013) relying on static file serving components from the [Katana][katana] project that are not publically released yet, but are scheduled for release on January 2014.
-To compile the example, follow the instructions from the [Katana][katana] website to add their nightly signed releases feed to NuGet package manager.

 ## Configuration